MasonLaw, PC | NC Elder & Special Needs Law Attorney

 The Medicaid Transfer Penalty

-Every other client meeting I have includes someone asking about “that five year look back rule.”
+In every other client meeting I have someone asks about “that five year look back rule.”
 What they are asking about is the general Medicaid nursing home rule that “sanctions” certain asset transfers.
 DSS “looks back” five years and adds up all free gift-type transfers.
-They then divide by $7,110 (which is supposed to be the average per bed Medicaid reimbursement rate in North Carolina, but that number is somewhat dated) to calculate the sanction.
+They then divide by $10,317 (which is supposed to be the average per bed Medicaid reimbursement rate in North Carolina) to calculate the sanction.

-If Grandma transferred $71,100 to Francine four years ago and applies for Medicaid this month there could be a 10-month sanction, which will be the amount of time Medicaid will refuse to pay the nursing home.
-No, they don’t take the money back; they simply will not pay the nursing home.
+If Grandma transferred $103,170 to Francine four years ago and applies for Medicaid this month there could be a 10-month sanction.
+That is the amount of time Medicaid will refuse to pay the nursing home.
+No, Medicaid doesn’t take the money back; it simply will not pay the nursing home.
 It’s your problem.

 There are a few exceptions: Transfers between spouses, transfers to a disabled child, modest and recurring donations (think of church), or other transfers made with absolutely no thought of qualifying for Medicaid (good luck, the burden of proving that is on you).